netidx/netidx-book/src/administration/configuration.md

 member servers.
 Since the default is 0 the argument can be omitted if there is only one server in the cluster.

-By default the resolver server will look for it's configration file at /etc/netidx/resolver.json or ~/.config/netidx/resolver.json.
-If both are present the second (user specific) one will override the first.

 Here is an example config file for a resolver cluster that lives in the middle of a three level hierarchy.
 Above it is the root server, it is responsible for the /app subtree, and it delegates /app/huge0 and